🎉 Egg bundles are back! Get our pastured, corn & soy free honest yolks eggs at a discount. BUY EGGS.

 I was misinformed.
 At some point, I read that raw milk contains lactase.
 As it turns out, this is not true!

-It is true that raw milk contains many live enzymes that are inactivated during pasteurization.
+It's true that raw milk contains many live enzymes that are inactivated during pasteurization.
+This is true for milk from all mammals - cows, goats, buffalos, humans, mice, whales, etc.

 It contains the protease enzyme, which aids in the digestion of protein.
 It contains the lipase enzyme, which aids in the digestion of fat.
 It contains the phosphatase enzyme, which decreases inflammation and reduces the risk of heart disease and Type-2 diabetes.
 And, there are numerous other examples.